mconlon17/organization-ontology/docs/source/facilities.rst

  - building
  - campus

-Perhaps we do do not need more than these to start.
+Perhaps we do not need more than these to start.

 Properties of Facilities
 ------------------------